 The Business and Development (BD) sub-team helps our club raise money as well as organizes community outreach opportunities for the club.
 Those who are not as interested in STEM are able to find a place on this sub-team, which helps build business management skills, as well as writing and public speaking skills.

 Our BD sub-team works with large corporations and foundations to raise funds for the team.
 BD also works in community outreach, holding events to raise awareness about the team.
 Additionally, this team writes grants to outside companies, which generates a large amount of funding for the robot and the team as a whole.

 This sub-team helps to attract students who are not as interested in STEM to our team, increasing the diversity of the students and their specialties.
 This helps us get more insight from different minded people and helps us to grow overall as a more diverse team.

 The Media sub-team team uses videos and photography to promote the image of Saints Robotics to the public.
 Media helps students that are interested in social marketing to work through and develop ways to market our team to other people, especially online.

-Media first uses cameras and videos to capture and post about our team, editing those images and videos to showcase the qualities of our team.
-Media also documents public outreach events, records the progress of our robot, and produces promotional material to distribute online and to sponsors.
-They also capture the enthusiasm at the FIRST robotics competitions, and contribute to the community.
+Media uses cameras and videos to capture and post about our team, editing those images and videos to showcase the qualities of our team.
+Media also documents public outreach events, records the progress of our robot, and produces promotional material to distribute online and to our sponsors.
+They also capture the enthusiasm at the FIRST robotics competitions, and contribute to the overall community.